ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 ## Introduction

 This document outlines the process for running an OP node from source code, using Sepolia as Layer 1 (L1) and EthStorage as the blob archiver service.

-The goal is to verify that how an OP node that has been left behind correctly derives Layer 2 (L2) blocks from Sepolia using expired blobs (pruned by the Sepolia Beacon Chain) retrieved from the EthStorage node (es-node).
+The goal is to verify how an OP node that has fallen behind correctly derives Layer 2 (L2) blocks from Sepolia using expired blobs (pruned by the Sepolia Beacon Chain) retrieved from the EthStorage node (es-node).

 ## Prerequisites